 If they cannot prove that the debt is yours, they must contact the major credit bureaus and remove the account.

-Many people get Action Financial Services removed from their credit report due to errors in reporting.
+Many people get the collection account removed from their credit report due to errors in reporting.

 You should always take advantage of your right to validate your debt because you might get lucky and get off on a technicality.